STScI-MIRI/ImagingFluxCal/README.rst

    the WebbPSFs for the outer regions.
    `calc_all_ees` runs all MIRI imaging filters for a defined set of observations.
    This script varies the fwhmfac where the observed/webbpsf PSFs are merged.
+   `calc_all_ees_onlyneeded` only runs for the fwhmfacs that are used in the apcor ref file and paper plots.

 4. Create the aperture correction reference file: `create_apcor_reffile.py` Uses the individual aperture corrections computed in step 3 to compute the